mariadb-corporation/mariadb-columnstore-api/docs/reference/driver.rst

 .. envvar:: COLUMNSTORE_INSTALL_DIR

-   The path to the ColumnStore installation.
+   The optional environment variable containing the path to the ColumnStore installation.
 Used by :cpp:class:`ColumnStoreDriver`

-.. cpp:namespace:: mcsapi

 .. cpp:class:: ColumnStoreDriver